semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 @## Multi-level header

 To create a multi-level header, insert columns into each other.
-However, the `name` is not applicable for the group column.
+However, the `name` isn’t applicable for the group column.

 @example multi-header